 Dr. Anne Burdick is a founder and Director of the Knowledge Design Lab.
-She is Professor of Visual Communication Design at UTS and affiliated faculty at ArtCenter College of Design.
-From 2006-2013, she was Professor and Chair of Media Design Practices at ArtCenter where she oversaw the creation of the innovative Field+Lab curriculum, winner of the Core77 Award for Educational Initiatives in 2014.
+She is Professor of Visual Communication Design at UTS and Interim Director of Research at ArtCenter College of Design.

-Anne’s practice-based research has been concerned with writing and design through collaborations with authors and texts.
+Anne’s practice-based research brings design to the Experimental Humanities and Science and Technology Studies (STS) where she explores new forms of knowledge production through the creation of media, visualisations, interfaces and publications.
+She collaborates with data, texts, authors, and researchers, seen most recently in the New Variorum Shakespeare, designed with the Center of Digital Humanities Research (CoDHR) at Texas A&M University.
+Her practice-based doctoral thesis, “Designing How We May Think: Digital Humanities Research through Speculative Knowledge Design” (PhD in Design, CMU, 2019) involved the creation of Trina: A Design Fiction.
 She is co-author and designer of Digital_Humanities (MIT Press, 2013), “a compact, game-changing report on the state of contemporary knowledge production.”
 Her work with Literary Scientists at the Austrian Academy of Sciences includes the experimental text-dictionary, Fackel Wörterbuch: Redensarten (2000), for which she received the prestigious Leipzig Book Fair Prize for the “Most Beautiful Book in the World.”
-Her past projects that span media and genres include the Writing Machines book and web supplement with N. Katherine Hayles; the Fackel Wörterbuch series and the Austrian Academy Corpus—an online database of historical texts—which work separately and together; and The New Ecology of Things (2009), a critical examination of pervasive computing distributed across print, web and mobile devices.
 From 1995 through 2012, she was designer and design editor of Electronic Book Review.

 Dr. Kate Sweetapple is a founder and Associate Director of the Knowledge Design Lab.
 She is Head of School, Design, School of Design at UTS where she is also a founding partner of the Data Poetics Lab.
 Her background is in visual communication design academic with special interest in data sense-making and information aesthetics.